February 4, 2019

 A new word has recently entered the public discourse on the environment.
 It describes the current epoch of geological time as the period in which humans have had an impact on the world’s climate, geology and ecosystems.
 Although yet to be formally recognised by the mainstream scientific community, it has been in existence for a short time and last year the Working Group on the Anthropocene (WGA) voted to formally designate the current epoch the Anthropocene.
 The principle was presented for recommendation to the International Geological Congress on 29 August 2016.
-Its general usage has grown but it seems only a matter of time before its usage becomes the norm to describe an era in which the Earth’s most important environmental characteristic is the activity of people.
+Its general usage has grown but it seems only a matter of time before it becomes the norm to describe an era in which the Earth’s most important environmental characteristic is the activity of people.
 This is an important development because it marks a new phase in the dialogue about humankind’s impact on the world.
 We’ve always been concerned about specific environmental challenges, including issues like CFCs, recycling, greenhouse gases and carbon fuels.
 But talk of an Anthropocene epoch puts all human activities in the spotlight.
 It’s no longer enough to do ‘our bit’ for the environment.
 We must address a much wider concern about our existence and activities.
 The rapid growth in awareness of the impact of plastics on the oceans is an indicator of what is to come.

 One of the key issues in this regard will be what happens to the things we no longer use.
 We are increasingly aware of the amount of our waste that is now in the environment.
 A recent study by researchers at Leicester University found that since the Second World War, humans have created enough plastic to coat the entire world in cling film.
 This would be alarming in its own right, but that is before you consider what becomes of it all.
-A report published by the Co-op last year suggested that only a third of the plastic used by British consumers was recycled.
-The rest, one million tonnes, went to landfill and the environment.
+The average Brit produces around four times as much plastic waste as their Swedish counterpart and most goes to landfill.

 The consequences of this behaviour are increasingly apparent.
 Our news and social media feeds are filled with images of floating islands of rubbish on the seas, beaches covered in plastic and the corpses of animals choked, mutilated and poisoned by the things we discard.